-In conclusion, the early text recorded in the Genizah rotulus, Saʿadiah’s commentary, and other textual witnesses reflects a very early copying error that affected the enumeration of the sefirot: Specifically, an instance of skipping due to haplography that was not properly corrected resulted in a passage’s order being permanently distorted.
-In light of this early error, we can determine that all versions of Sefer Yeṣirah, i.e., the entire textual tradition, connects back to a single early form of the text.
-The copying error and resultant corruption can be identified not only in the versions of the early Genizah recension, but also in various versions of both the long and, subsequently, short recensions.
-While in versions of the long recension, this corruption appears in conjunction with attempts to restore it, in versions of the short recension, attempts to restore the distorted passage seriously obscured but did not completely eliminate the signs of the corruption.The Early Genizah Version and Its Priority to All Other Versions of Sefer Yeṣirah
+In conclusion, the early text recorded in the Genizah rotulus, Saʿadiah’s commentary, and other related textual witnesses reflects a very early copying error that affected the form of the text: Specifically, an instance of skipping due to haplography that was not properly corrected resulted in a passage’s order being permanently distorted.
+The copying error and resultant corruption can be identified not only in this early version, but also in both the long and, subsequently, short recensions.
+Finally, in light of this early error, we can determine that all versions of Sefer Yeṣirah, i.e., the entire textual tradition, connects back to a single early form of the text, or to a single moment in history in which the text was inadvertently disrupted.

+The Early Genizah-Attested Version and Its Precedence to All Other Versions of Sefer Yeṣirah

-Comparing early texts of the enumeration of the sefirot as found in the three primary versions of Sefer Yeṣirah has thus provided us with a valuable tool for systematically tracking the emergence of the different versions of the treatise.
-We argued that the emergence of the various recensions was characterized by two major events: (1) the treatise was edited and its sections sorted into a new order, yielding the long recension; and (2) this latter recension was abbreviated, yielding the short recension.
-In addition, we presented examples of several textual phenomena that occurred in this process: the lemmatic structure of the original was destroyed and the commentarial/exegetical sense of the various sentences was lost as a result; sentences that were connected for topical reasons were separated as a result of formalistic considerations; and contrariwise, sentences treating disparate topoi were connected as a result of these same formalistic considerations.
+Comparing early texts of one textual unit as found in the three primary versions of Sefer Yeṣirah has thus provided us with a valuable tool for systematically tracking the emergence of the different versions of the treatise.
+We argued that the emergence of the two major derivative recensions was determined by two major events: (1) the treatise was edited and its sections sorted into a new ordering, yielding the long recension; and (2) this latter recension was abbreviated, yielding the short recension.
+In addition, we presented examples of several textual phenomena that occurred in this process: the lemmatic structure of the original was destroyed and the commentarial sense of the various sentences was lost as a result; sentences that were connected for topical reasons were separated as a result of formalistic considerations; and contrariwise, sentences treating disparate topoi were connected as a result of these same formalistic considerations.

-Our account of the transition from the form of the early Genizah version to the prototype of the long recensions presupposes a definitive event in which the treatise was copied from its original structure of four chapters with identical patterns to a new form in which the chapters are determined by formalistic considerations—namely, identical opening formulae.
-This transition broke up the lemmatic structure of the treatise’s early form: the lemmata, together with several of the commentarial/exegetical statements accompanying them, lost their significance and were transformed into a sort of formulae, as though they were words in a catalog or entries in a lexicon, punctuating the structure as a whole in an entirely different way.
+Our account of the transition from the form of the early Genizah-attested version to the prototype of the long recension presupposes a definitive event in which the treatise was copied from its original structure of four chapters with identical patterns to a new form in which the chapters are determined by formalistic considerations—namely, identical opening formulae.
+This transition broke up the lemmatic structure of the treatise’s early form: the lemmata, together with several of the commentarial statements accompanying them, lost their significance and were transformed into a sort of titles or formulae, as though they were words in a catalog or entries in a lexicon, punctuating the structure as a whole in an entirely different way.